UrbanCode/jenkins-publisher-ucd-plugin/README.md

 ## Release Notes

+### Version 1.11
+- APAR PI99495 - Update dependencies for compatibility with UCD 6.2.7.1+

 ### Version 1.10
 - Removed admin user and administrative mode check for maintenance mode.
 - Maintenance mode is removed in UCD 6.2.4, so we've removed it in the Jenkins plugin too.